gruntjs/grunt-contrib-cssmin/README.md

 Files are compressed with [clean-css](https://github.com/GoalSmashers/clean-css).
 ### Options

+#### skipMinify

+Type: `Boolean`
+Default: `false`

+If set to true, minification is skipped.
+This is useful if you'd like a concat file in your dev environment but don't want to slow the build with minification.

 #### banner

 Type: `String`
 Default: `null`

-Prefix the compressed source with the given banner, with a linebreak inbetween.
+Prefix the compressed source with the given banner, with a linebreak in between.

 #### keepSpecialComments